humanitec-tf-modules/serverless-ecs-orchestrator-runner/README.md

 The ECS runner requires an ECS cluster and a subnet where to run tasks.
 You may bring these resources if you have existing ones, or have the module create them for convenience.
 See the examples below for each case.

+The module creates an S3 bucket and configures it for use as the TF state storage for the runner.
+The bucket name is exposed via the [outputs](#outputs).

 ## Usage

 ### Basic example